-For the diffusion simulations, each surrogate record is smoothed by convolution with a Gaussian kernel of width σ , where σ is the diffusion length, measured in yr, sensitive to ambient temperature, pressure and the density of the firm (Whillans and Grootes, 1985) and therefore site-specific and a function of depth.
-We treat the dependency on density according to Gkinis et al.
+For the diffusion simulations, each surrogate record is smoothed by convolution with a Gaussian kernel of width σ , where σ is the diffusion length, measured in years, sensitive to ambient temperature, pressure and the density of the firm (Whillans and Grootes, 1985) and therefore site-specific and a function of depth.

-25 Grootes, 1985) and therefore site-specific and a function of depth.
 We treat the dependency on density according to Gkinis et al. (2014) with diffusivity after Johnsen et al. (2000); firn density is modelled according to the Herron-Langway model (Herron and Langway, 1980).
 Surface air pressure is calculated from the barometric height formula using the local elevation and firn temperature.
-For the surface firn density we assume a constant value of 340 kg m^{-3} for all sites.
-Range of input parameters and their references are given in Table 1.
-Missing temperature information for the cores FB9807, FB9811 and FB9815 are filled with the temperatures from the nearby cores B32 (1 km), FB9812 (19 km) and FB9805 (28 km), respectively.
-We simulate

-- 5 diffusion lengths measured in cm for core lengths of 500 m at a resolution of 1 cm, convert the values into yr, and interpolate them onto a regular time axis at a resolution of 0.5 yr.
+For the surface firn density we assume a constant value of $340 \, \text{kg} \, \text{m}^{-3}$ for all sites.
+The range of input parameters and their references are given in Table 1.
+Missing temperature information for the cores FB9807, FB9811 and FB9815 are filled with the temperatures from the nearby cores B32 (1 km), FB9812 (19 km) and FB9805 (28 km) respectively.
+We simulate diffusion lengths measured in centimetres for core lengths of 500 m at a resolution of 1 cm, convert the values into years and interpolate them onto a regular time axis at a resolution of 0.5 years.
 This higher temporal resolution compared to the annual target resolution of the isotope records is necessary for numerical stability of the diffusion results at the high-frequency end.
 The diffusion transfer functions are then interpolated in frequency space onto the frequency axis of the isotope records.
-Simulated diffusion lengths at a depth corresponding to 200 yr after deposition of the snow range, across the firn-core sites, from 0.6 to 1.3 yr - 10 (8.3-11.4 cm) for DML and from 0.3 to 0.6 yr (8.9-11.4 cm) for WAIS; for DML and 1000 yr after deposition of the snow diffusion lengths range from 1.1 to 1.6 yr (8.2-9.1 cm).
+Simulated diffusion lengths at a depth corresponding to 200 years after deposition of the snow range, across the firn-core sites, from 0.6 to 1.3 years (8.3-11.4 cm) for DML and from 0.3 to 0.6 years (8.9-11.4 cm) for WAIS; for DML and 1000 years after deposition of the snow, diffusion lengths range from 1.1 to 1.6 years (8.2-9.1 cm).